-Peaches (born Merrill Beth Nisker) is an artist whose music is best described as pioneering electroclash, while taking some inspiration from hip-hop.Gender identity and sexuality are common themes in Peaches' music, often playing with traditional notions of gender roles representation.
+Peaches (born Merrill Beth Nisker, 11 November 1966) is a Canadian artist whose music is best described as pioneering electroclash, while taking some inspiration from hip-hop.Gender identity and sexuality are common themes in Peaches' music, often playing with traditional notions of gender roles representation.
 Her lyrics and live shows consciously blur the distinction between male and female; for example, she appears on the cover of Fatherfucker with a full beard.Nearly all of her songs are Intercourse with You, and she isn't shy about being explicit about it.
 Luckily, their Refuge in Audacity means that listening to her doesn't get too uncomfortable, but you still wouldn't play a single one of her songs around your grandmother.Her most well known songs include "Fuck the Pain Away", which was featured in My Little Eye, Lost in Translation, Jackass 2, Drive Angry, Plinkett's review of Baby's Day Out, and one episode of South Park.
 Fans of Mean Girls are probably very familiar with her song "Operate."

 - Fancypants Hoodlum (1995, as Merrill Nisker)